-Occupational objectives Medical transcriptionists are employed in departments of medical records, radiology, and pathology in hospitals and other health care facilities.
+Occupational objectives Medical

+transcriptionists are employed in departments of medical records, radiology, and pathology in hospitals and other health care facilities.
 Employment in a physician's office may include medical transcription as well as general office work.

-Curriculum admission guidelines The applicant should have completed four units of high school English, one unit of high school Laboratory Science (preferably Biology), two units of Social Studies, one unit of high school Mathematics, and two units of high school keyboarding or the equivalent.
+Applicants must meet the general requirements for admission to the college.
+The applicant should have completed four units of high school Engli h, one unit of high school Laboratory Science (preferably Biology), two units of Social Studies, one unit of high school Mathematics, and two units of high school keyboarding or the equivalent.
 Developmental courses may be recommended for students with deficiencies in English.
 Priority will be given to applicants with high class standing.
 A personal interview with the Medical Transcriptionist faculty is part of the admission process.
 Applicants are requested to submit a medical report indicating good health.
 The student will be responsible for transportation to and from agencies for clinical experience.